With our Best Ground Beef Chili, you don't have to sacrifice flavor or texture for convenience.

 Why would we use the air fryer for a quick-cooking protein like shrimp?
 It makes the process hands-off and easy.
 We tossed fennel and shrimp in a spicy, sharp mixture of extra-virgin olive oil, tart tomato paste, oregano, pepper flakes, and fresh garlic.
 Then we softened and lightly browned the fennel.
 Now it was just a matter of placing our shrimp on the vegetable and cooking them till they were tender.
 We used the remaining oil mixture to toss the fennel and shrimp with cannellini beans, sun-dried tomatoes, watercress, and pepperoncini.

-We transformed traditional lasagna into a stovetop skillet dish without losing any flavor.
+Traditional baked lasagna in a stovetop skillet without losing any flavor or appeal.

 Lasagna isn’t usually a dish you can throw together at the last minute.
 Even with no-boil noodles, it takes a good amount of time to get the components just right.
 Our goal was to transform traditional baked lasagna into a stovetop skillet dish without losing any of its flavor or appeal.